wdbm/abstraction/data.md

 # curated conversation data

-Curated conversation data sourced from Reddit is used for the conversation analysis and modelling.
-Specifically, conversational exchanges on Reddit are recorded.
+Curated conversation exchange data sourced from Reddit is used for the conversation analysis and modelling.
 An exchange consists of an utterance and a response to the utterance, together with associated data, such as references and timestamps.
 A submission to Reddit is considered as an utterance and a comment on the submission is considered as a response to the utterance.
 The utterance is assumed to be of good quality and the response is assumed to be appropriate to the utterance based on the crowd-curated quality assessment inherent in Reddit.